"Footprints" Retreat | September 8 - 9, 2018

 We invite you to join us for a fully hosted weekend retreat at Titoki Christian Healing Centre in rural Whakatane.

-Karri-Ann Vercoe and Sue Anaru will lead this retreat, looking back at your footprints throught the storyline tool.
+Karri-Ann Vercoe and Sue Anaru will lead this retreat, looking back at your footprints through the storyline tool.
 We will then look forward to where God wants to take you next, given the journey to date, and the person you have become.

 Sue will weave reflections of her 800km Camino de Santiago walk into the weekend.
 Creative activities to express what you've learnt will be enjoyed.